nyu-cso-005-fa19/hw03-sol/README.md

 ```

 The code table is then an array of `code` values of length 128 - one
 per ASCII character.
-Here, the array `bits` stores the bit sequence
+Here, the array `bits` for the entry of a
+character `c` stores the bit sequence
-encoding a given character `c` and `len` stores how many bits of the
+encoding `c` according to the code tree and `len` stores how many bits of the
 array are actually used for `c`'s code.
 We suggest to store the
 highest 8 bits of `c`'s code in `bits[0]` the next 8 bits in `bits[1]`
 if `len > 8`, etc. Essentially, use a big endian representation of the